 *What is luxury product: Customs value ≥10 RMB/ml(g)

 Most products have lower import duty when imported via cross-border b2c e-commerce, compared with general trade import.
-Products enter via general trade import need to pay a 17% of duty.
-But for high value products such as luxury cosmetics and products, 26.36% of cross-border duty is much higher than 17% of general trade duty.
+Products enter via general trade import need to pay a customs duty, and 17% of VAT.

 4.Who gets the VAT refund?

 The VAT refund refers to the exempt of VAT from the tax office in retailer’s home country, and the policy varies from country to country.
 For example, in the United Kingdom, when a retailer sells a product at £99 pound to a customer from China, and deliver the products from UK to China via international couriers, the retailer is entitled for a VAT exemption of £16.67 (20% VAT rate).
 To apply for VAT exemption, retailers should provide evidence that the products are sold to customers outside UK national border, and such evidence are often provided by the international couriers.

 Customers cannot collect tax refund for cross-border shopping, but they can benefit from the reduced price.
 If the VAT of certain goods sold via cross-border e-commerce is zero or exempted (e.g. baby clothes in UK), retailers cannot apply for VAT exempt for these goods.
 In some countries like Japan, retailers can even get cash refund from the tax office if there are VAT incurred when purchasing from suppliers.

 5.What are the restrictions for cross-border import?
 What is the ‘Positive List’?